shajithayyil/blogslideshow/trunk/js/readme.txt

     Apple Safari 4.0.5
     IE 8

-BlogSlideShow is a JQuery plugin that enhances your blog pages with fancy image viewer, which provides nice transition effects including CSS3/HTML5-related ones.
+BlogSlideShow is a JS component that enhances your blog pages with fancy image viewer, which provides nice transition effects including CSS3/HTML5-related ones.

 All what you need is to provide links on your images, you want to show.
 Likely you already have